 The Department of Comparative Literature at the University at Buffalo is a relatively small, yet independent program.
 It combines a tradition of scholarly rigor with openness to fresh currents in literary studies.
 While rooted in an intense ongoing inquiry into the nature of literature, its conceptual and philosophical underpinnings, and its critical methods, the department sustains a wide range of interdisciplinary approaches and projects.
 In the past, students have incorporated into their work concerns and methods deriving from philosophy, psychoanalysis, legal studies, political theory, and anthropology.

 Find out what makes this a great place to live…

 introducing the New Buffalo.

-Here’s what a graduate student has to say about us:
+Here’s what a graduate student said about us:

 MA Student Testimonial